mentalmove/MergeSort/README.md

 the respective next element will be either the next element in the actual list or the next unregarded element in the other list.

+The original list will be split up in parts of equal size until the single lists will contain only one element: These are always well-sorted.
+Each two sorted lists will be joined to one larger sorted list.